plkemp/syslib_2023/README2.md

-# Using GitHub for your project Journal and Installing Apache web server
+# Using GitHub for your project journal and Installing Apache web server

 Since you are reading this on GitHub you have probably already created a GitHub account.
 If you haven't you can instructions for creating your account at this link